A hierarchical equations of motion (HEOM) analog for systems with delay: illustrated on inter-cavity photon propagation: Application to photon propagation

-As a first step, we consider a population with initially one excitation (one photon on each side of the density matrix) in slab A and a vacuum bath.
-Therefore, the hierarchy truncates at \(n=2\), i.e. \(\rho^{(n)} = 0, n>2\), and:
+As a first step, we limit the dynamics to cases with at most two propagating photons (one on each side or two on one side of the density matrix).
+Therefore, the hierarchy truncates at the second order ADM, i.e., \(\rho^{(n)} = 0, n>2\), and:

-using the initial conditions for \(\rho^{(2)}\). {\it The truncation is exact} since the maximal number of propagating photons at any time is set by the initial conditions.